knurling-rs/knurling-session-20q4/src/internal_temp.md

 let temperature = temp.measure();
 defmt::info!("{:?}", temperature);
 ```
-The syntax reflects that methods are attached to objects: The argument `self` refers to the object in front of the dot, and the parenthesis remain empty.
+The syntax reflects that methods are attached to objects: The argument `&mut self` refers to the object in front of the dot, and the parenthesis remain empty.

-If you run the code now, you'll run into a compiler error, because `the trait `defmt::Format` is not implemented for the `I30F2``, the return type of `fn measure()`.
+If you run the code now, you'll run into a compiler error, because `the trait defmt::Format is not implemented for I30F2`, the return type of `fn measure()`.

 ✅ Add another method `to_num()` behind `fn measure()`.
 This method casts the fix point number into an `f32`.
 In order to be displayable, the type needs to be indicated in the format string.